ff-ultima/ff-ultima.github.io/docs/how-to/how-to-uninstall.md

 :::

-## There are two ways to uninstall the theme
+## Two ways to uninstall the theme

 If you disable userchrome, firefox will stop interacting with the chrome folder (theme files).
-If you delete the chrome folder (or everything inside of it), firefox will have nothing to be themed with since the theme no longer exist.
+Or if you delete the chrome folder (or everything inside of it), firefox will have nothing to be themed with (since the theme will no longer exist).
 Choose whichever method you prefer.

 ### 1. Disable FF Ultima
    - On the about:config page